lhange42/Engineering_4_Notebook/README.md

    In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Python/GPIO_Pins_Python.py) we used bash to make two leds blink with gpio

 ### Lessons Learned
   This assignment was pretty much bash but obviously in python.
 This assignment will create weird errors if not managed by a line that says GPIO.setwarnings(false).
+I've used GPIO.BCM when setting mode of GPIO this time I used GPIO.BOARD which changes the how you call the pins in your code.

 ### Images
   <img src="Images/GPIO_Pins_Python-Lukas.png" width="250">